Haivision/srt/docs/API.md

 | -------------------- | ----- | ------- | ---------- | ------- | -------- | ------ | --- | ------ |
 | `SRTO_PASSPHRASE`    | 0.0.0 | pre     | string     |         | ""       |[10..79]| W   | GSD    |

 - Sets the passphrase for encryption.
-This turns encryption on on this side (or turns it off, if empty passphrase is passed).
+This enables encryption on this party (or disables it, if empty passphrase is passed).

 - The passphrase is the shared secret between the sender and the receiver.
 It is used to generate the Key Encrypting Key using [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2)